SimonJF/east-popl19-artifact/README.md

 You can make the `checkDetails` function raise an exception by setting the `raiseExn` variable to `true` -- the default is `false`.

+### Smaller examples

+Running ./run-example.sh will provide you with an interactive script allowing you to launch each of the smaller examples.
+Alternatively, you can run ./run-example.sh with an argument to launch an example by path.